Denniston Plateau: Conservation

 The northern part of the plateau has been heavily modified by Solid Energy's large Stockton mine.
 In 2011 Australian-based Bathurst Resources gained consents for the Escarpment Mine Project in the southern part of the plateau towards Mt Rochfort, which would involve stripping and "relocating" the surface vegetation, removing and stockpiling the sandstone layer, and creating an open-cast mine.
 The land would supposedly be rehabilitated after mining, but the unique drainage and soil conditions, and thus much of the biodiversity, would be destroyed.
-This created years of conflict between an industry wanting jobs and profits for the people of the West Coast, and those who valued the unique and delicate ecosystem of the plateau.
+This created years of conflict between councils and governments wanting short-term economic relief for the people of the West Coast, and those who valued the unique and delicate ecosystem of the plateau.
 Environmental groups fought the consents in court for two years but they were upheld by the Environment Court in 2013.
 Forest and Bird proposed a 5900 ha reserve on the plateau, and organised a bioblitz to learn more about its species diversity.
 Bathurst was given consent to mine the plateau in 2014 by the Department of Conservation, in exchange for $21.9 million in compensation spread over seven years.
 During the planning process the price of coal dropped significantly, and the closure of the Holcim cement works at Cape Foulwind – the main market for the coal – made the project uneconomic; Bathurst suspended its operation in 2016.

+In 2024 Bathurst Resources proposed expanding the Escarpment Mine Project on Denniston Plateau under the Fast-track Approvals Act 2024.
+Bathurst Resources claimed Stockton Mine was nearly depleted, and expanding the mothballed project on Denniston Plateau would extend coking coal production by 20 years, employing 390 people.
+Seventy protestors camped on Denniston Plateau in April 2025 and climbed into coal buckets used to transport coal via aerial ropeway from Stockton Mine to Ngakawau for loading onto trains.
+The protestors claimed the 20 million tonnes of coal produced equated to 56 million tonnes of carbon emissions, and would threaten unique species on the plateau that were found nowhere else.

+In November 2025 the Green Party committed to cancel any proposed mining at Denniston Plateau should they form part of the next government.